justsomedevnotes/kubernetes-kubeadm-virtualbox/README.md

 # Introduction
-This post describes my experience standing up a Kubernetes cluster using kubeadm, vagrant, and virtualbox.
+This post describes a simple process I use to stand up a Kubernetes cluster using kubeadm, vagrant, and virtualbox.
 I use Ubuntu for my target OS.
 Once you stand up the master and join a worker node the process pretty much repeats itself to add as many nodes as desired.
 All the nodes will be created from the ubuntu/xenial vagrant box.
 If you just want a single node cluster to play around with, the last section describes untainting the master.

 ## Master Node
 For this example I only create a single master node.
 In a real world production example you would want multinode master for HA.
 Follow the steps below to instantiate the vagrant box.